cassproject/cass-editor/README.md

 ## TBD: Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
 This functionality can be enabled by the URL parameter `show=mine`.

+# TBD: Events
+The cass-editor can send events when various operations occur.
+This functionality will be extended in the future.